 Competition for a place in a firm is tough!
-You usually require high marks at University.
 To increase your chances:

 - Participate in extracurricular activities at university, such as mooting, letter-writing competitions, or the law students' society.

-- Complete a seasonal clerkship during the third and fourth years of your degree.
+- Complete a seasonal clerkship during your penultimate year of your degree.

-- Some firms, particularly large commercial firms, have now moved to a system of 'priority offers', giving seasonal clerks preferential treatment in obtaining articles.
+- Some firms, particularly large commercial firms, have now moved to a system of 'priority offers', giving seasonal clerks preferential treatment in obtaining graduate positions.

-- Pay particular attention to the application process – follow the guidelines carefully, attend seminars on preparing your application, read guides on writing the covering letter, carefully prepare your curriculum vitae.
+- Pay particular attention to the application process – attend networking events, follow the guidelines carefully, attend seminars on preparing your application, read guides on writing the covering letter, carefully prepare your curriculum vitae.

 - Remember your application is only one in a large pile!